Hablando huevadas: ¡Hijo de...!

 Hablando huevadas: ¡Hijo de...! (lit.
-'Talking nonsense: Son of a...!') is a 2023 Peruvian comedy film directed by Eduardo Pinto and written by Gerardo Morales.
+'Talking nonsense: Son of a...!') is a 2023 Peruvian comedy film directed by Eduardo Pinto (in his directorial debut) and written by Gerardo Morales.
 It is based on the videocast and theatrical show by Jorge Luna and Ricardo Mendoza, who star in the film along with Izan Alcázar.
 It premiered on December 21, 2023, exclusively in Cineplanet theaters.

 Synopsis

 Ricardo and Jorge, two prominent comedians in Peru, are being legally prosecuted by the government.
 In this complicated scenario, a child appears claiming to be Ricardo's son, which adds an additional dimension to the trial and redefines the life of a father for him, with Jorge's support.